-For loans made after July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets below 78 percent of the purchase amount � but not when the loan reaches 22 percent equity.
-(There are some loans that are not covered by this law -like some loans considered 'high risk'.)
-But if your equity reaches 20% (no matter what the original purchase price was), you have the legal right to cancel your PMI (for a mortgage loan closed after July 1999).
+Since 1999, lending institutions have been legally obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for a loan closed past July of '99) reaches less than seventy-eight percent of the price of purchase, but not when the borrower's equity reaches twenty-two percent or more.
+(This law does not cover some higher risk mortgages.)
+However, if your equity reaches 20% (no matter what the original purchase price was), you have the right to cancel PMI (for a loan that after July 1999).

 Keep a record of payments

 Study your statements often.
 You'll want to stay aware of the the purchase prices of the homes that sell around you.
 You've been paying mostly interest if you closed your loan fewer than 5 years ago, so your principal most likely hasn't gone down much.